socketry/async/guides/asynchronous-tasks/readme.md

 end
 ```

+Upon existing the top level async block, the {ruby @refresh} task will be set to `nil`.
 Bear in mind, you should not share these resources across threads; doing so would need some form of mutual exclusion.